 Elizabeth Parker is a third year electrical engineering student.
 After hearing about the similarities between the carillon and the piano, and listening to the music that was heard by thousands of UF students on campus, she auditioned for the class at the beginning of the fall semester.
 Her musical background includes piano and guitar, as well as singing songs from many musicals.
 Elizabeth is involved in the UF Navigators, a campus ministry and leads a bible study with them.
 She is also very active in her housing organization, the Cooperative Living Organization (CLO), which is an affordable student co-op.
 She loves to read, watch football games, and hang out with her friends.

-John Kemmerer is a second year material science student.
+John Kemmerer is a third year material science student.
 This is his third semester with the studio and his musical background comes from piano.
 John found out about the carillon studio after reading about it online and immediately became interested.
 Outside of class, he enjoys hanging out with friends, listening to a copious amount of music and reading.